strangerstudios/basic-user-avatars/readme.txt

 1. Option on the bbPress user profile edit page.

 == Changelog ==
+= 1.0.5 - 2021-05-19 =
+* ENHANCEMENT: Now pulling avatar from WP User Avatar if we don't have one yet

 = 1.0.4 - 2020-01-12 =
 * BUG FIX: Fixed typos on readme.txt - Thanks @fred-pedro
 * ENHANCEMENT: Added translation for Spanish - Thanks @ricardpriet